JasonGrace2282/JasonGrace2282.github.io/blog/physics/basic-fluids.md

 $$p_x=p_z=p_n\mathrel{\vcenter{:}}= p$$

-Since we made no assumptions about the angle $\theta$, we can vary it to whatever area we're concerned about.
+Since we made no assumptions about the angle $\theta$, we can vary it to whatever we're concerned about.
-Because the pressure is the same in all directions, we can make pressure a scalar and do not have to worry about it's direction.
+It follows that the pressure in the $y$ direction is also the same, by rotating the wedge an angle $\phi$ relative to the $z$ axis.
+Therefore the pressure is isotrophic (i.e. the same in all directions), and we can make pressure a scalar without worrying about its direction.

 ## Surface Tension
 Water molecules are held together by strong, *attractive*, hydrogen bonds.
 By $F=-\nabla U$, this means that the potential energy is negative.
-This potential energy is called the *binding energy*, and can also be viewed as the work taken to bring a molecule from infinity into the liquid.
+This potential energy is called the *binding energy*, and can also be viewed as the work taken to bring a molecule from infinity into the liquid without changing the kinetic energy (note that this is negative because it must opposite the attractive forces).

-It turns out that the curve of the binding energy is steep enough that the contributions to it depend only on its immediate neighbors.
+It turns out that the curve of the binding energy decreases fast enough that the contributions to it depend largely on its immediate neighbors.
 Using this information, we can create a simplified model of surface energy.
 Take for example the figure below.

 ![Two particles in a liquid](images/fluid-surface-energy.png){align=center}